shaik1002/biggitlabbomb/doc/user/gitlab_duo/index.md

 As GitLab Duo features mature, the documentation will be updated to clearly state how and where you can access these features.

+> Starting October 17, 2024, customers with a Premium or Ultimate subscription must have a GitLab Duo add-on to access AI-powered features.
+For details, see [Changes to GitLab Duo Pro and GitLab Duo Enterprise access](../../subscriptions/subscription-add-ons.md#changes-to-gitlab-duo-pro-and-gitlab-duo-enterprise-access).

 **{play}** [View a walkthrough of GitLab Duo Enterprise features](https://gitlab.navattic.com/duo-enterprise).

 ## Generally available features